Margaret Baagala: School career

 She attended Kakungulu Memorial School between 2014 and 2015 before joining St. Mary's Boarding Secondary School, where she represented them in national School Championships and East Africa championships between 2016 and 2019.

 NIC

 In 2021, Margaret joined the NIC Netball Club.
 She won one league trophy with the club in 2021, nominated as one of the season's best players.
 She won the East Africa Netball championship in 2022,2023,2024, and 2025.

 Kampala University

 In September 2021, Margaret joined Kampala University on a Mass Communication diploma and graduated in 2023.
 She won the East African University Games for the University in 2022.

 National team

-Margaret debuted for the Uganda national netball team during the 2021 Africa Netball Cup in Namibia.
-She represented Uganda in the 2022 Commonwealth Games in England and played five matches.
+Margaret debuted for the Uganda national netball team during the 2021 Africa Netball Cup.
+She represented Uganda in the Netball at the 2022 Commonwealth Games in England and played five matches.
 She also featured for Uganda in the Netball Test Series in 2022 and was part of the Ugandan squad that played the 2022 Fast5 Netball World Series in New Zealand.
 Margaret played seven matches for Uganda in the 2023 Netball World Cup.